felixroos/blog/content/notes/ideas/rhythmical.md

 ### optimization: value attribute + type

 Currently we have chord and note attributes.
-It would be slicker to have a more open value attribute + an optinal type:
+It would be slicker to have a more open value attribute + an optional type:

 ```json
 [